DETAILED ACTION

 As to claim 2, Guccione as modified teaches receiving multiple session tokens from the vault service provider to enable secure communication and connection to the vault service provider (Guccione, at least [0076]), but does not expressly mention a second key.
 However, in an analogous art, Barari teaches:

 a.
-Decrypting the encrypted credential bundle using the device key to obtain the second key (encrypted session key is sent to the user via a Ticket Granting Ticket (TGT) (encrypted credential bundle) to enable secure communication between the parties) (Barari, [0027]).
+Decrypting the encrypted credential bundle using the device key to obtain a second key that is symmetrically encrypted using the device key (encrypted session key is sent to the user via a Ticket Granting Ticket (TGT) (encrypted credential bundle) to enable secure communication between the parties) (Barari, [0027]).

 Therefore, one of ordinary skill in the art before the effective filing date of the instant application would have been motivated to implement the single sign on scheme of Guccione with the inclusion of an encrypted session key (second key) of Barari in order to perform a more secure single sign on scheme as suggested by Barari (Barari, [0011]).